-Why agent support is important for customer service in the era of automation
+Why agent support is important for customer service in the era of automation?

 Your customer service is as good as the people that deliver it.
 Even with bots that converse as well as humans and brilliant sales & marketing strategies, if the agents that engage with your customers are subpar – and/or understaffed – the customer experience (CX) that you wish to offer will take a hit.

 People skills have never been valued more than they are today.
 Even with the inflection of businesses towards technologies and self-service, we have come a full circle.
-From IVRs, full automation, to chatbots and back to agent support as a result of demand for human interaction in customer service.
+From IVRs, full automation, to chatbots and back to agent support as a result of the demand for human interaction in customer service.

 Agent-based customer service isn’t going anywhere